 But when real-world situations deviate from the script, rule-based systems would either break or cause silent errors.
 Modern enterprise operations rarely operate under those conditions.

 Today’s workflows involve fragmented data sources, changing compliance requirements, customer-specific variations, exception-heavy approvals, and real-time operational dependencies across systems.
 In all these cases, rule-based RPA creates bottlenecks, instead of reducing them.
+Organizations looking to move beyond rule-based automation often leverage AI development services to build intelligent business process automation solutions that can learn, adapt, and optimize workflows continuously.

 Traditional rule-based automation largely relies on ‘if-then rules.’
 Whereas AI-driven workflows operate differently.
 It makes probabilistic judgments and takes proactive, intelligent decisions.
 It can review documents, draft responses, review claims, and help in analyzing incoming requests.
 These were areas that traditional RPA struggled most.